ALEGRÍA X Tounché

 • Anak Agung Gde Rai, born in 1955 in Ubud’s Peliatan, a cultural practitioner and founder of ARMA Museum in 1996 to preserve Balinese art, shares what elders want youth to remember.
 They discuss why hope is courageous action rather than passive optimism, storytelling as courage transmission, and a blessing for the next generation.

-6:40 PM - 7:40 PM (60 min): From Ego to Service: Why We Find Joy When We Stop Centering Ourselves (35 min talk, 25 min Q&A)
+16:15 PM - 17:15 PM (60 min): From Ego to Service: Why We Find Joy When We Stop Centering Ourselves (35 min talk, 25 min Q&A)

-* Speakers: Ibu Robin Lim (Bumi Sehat), Janet deNeefe (Ubud Writers & Readers Festival)
+* Speakers: Ibu Robin Lim, Janet deNeefe

 * Moderator: Simon Kingma

-8:40 PM - 9:00 PM (20 min): Closing Blessing
+17:15 PM - 17:30 PM (15 min): Closing Blessing

 • Closing THANK YOU by Swaady Martin